Jump to:

 This Beer Batter Onion Rings recipe comes from my spouse's grandpa.
 Everybody loves onion rings.
 Did you know they are a lot easier to make than you realize?
 Here's a super easy recipe so you can enjoy onion rings in your home.

 The beauty of this batter is that you can use it to deep fry other things besides onion rings.
 I recently used it for fish and they turned out great!
+If you don’t like ketchup to dip your onion rings in, try my French Fry Dipping Sauce.

 I often like to look up the history of some of these recipes and this one is no different.
 Check out this interesting article.

-🥣 How to Make Grandad's Beer Batter Onion Rings
+How to Make Beer Batter Onion Rings

-In a mixing bowl, mix flour, cornmeal, baking powder, and beer until desired consistency.
+- In a mixing bowl, mix flour, cornmeal, baking powder, and beer until desired consistency.

-Peel and Slice onion to desired sizes.
+- Peel and slice onion to desired sizes.

-Place oil in a heavy-bottomed pan (approximately 2 inches) and heat to 375°F. Alternatively, you can use a deep fryer.
+- Place oil in a heavy-bottomed pan (approximately 2 inches) and heat to 375°F. Alternatively, you can use a deep fryer.

-Dip onion rings one at a time in the batter then carefully place in hot oil.
+- Dip onion rings one at a time in the batter then carefully place in hot oil.
 Fry about 1 minute then flip the onion over for another minute, until golden brown on both sides.
 Remove from oil and let drain on a paper towel before serving.

-🍳 Recipe Card
+Printable Recipe Card

-Grandad's Beer Batter Onion Rings
+Beer Batter Onion Rings

 Ingredients